Seth Rollins: Personal life

 Lopez began dating Irish professional wrestler Rebecca Quin, better known as Becky Lynch, in January 2019.
-Their daughter, Roux, was born in December 2020.
+They have one daughter, born in December 2020.
 They were married on June 29, 2021.
 They live in Moline, Illinois and Los Angeles, California.

 On February 9, 2015, a nude photo of former NXT wrestler Zahra Schreiber, who reportedly was Lopez's girlfriend, was posted to his social media accounts, the contents of which are automatically republished by WWE.com.
 Soon after, nude photos of Lopez were posted on the Twitter page of his then-fiancée Leighla Schultz.
 In response, Lopez apologized for "private photographs that were distributed without [his] consent".
 On February 25, 2016, Lopez broke up with Schreiber.
 The incident was covered in mainstream media, although it was reported at the time that it did not result in any reported backstage issues or disciplinary repercussions for Rollins.

+Lopez as a passionate Chicago Bears fan and has become a regular media personality for the National Football League, specifically joining the NFL Network's Good Morning Football (GMFB) as a guest host.
+He contributes as an analyst, makes draft picks and appears on shows like the like The Rich Eisen Show to discuss football.

-Lopez is a fan of the Chicago Bears and the St. Louis Cardinals.
+Lopez is also a fan of the St. Louis Cardinals.
 In 2014, he and his former tag team partner Marek Brave started a Moline-based professional wrestling school called The Black & The Brave Wrestling Academy.
 In 2019, he opened a coffee shop called 329 Dport in his hometown of Davenport, Iowa.

 In 2019, Lopez discovered his half-siblings, a brother named Brandon and a sister named Diandra "Beth" Demi Lopez, through DNA testing facilitated by 23andMe.
 He reported the discovery via Twitter, crediting his sister for making the initial discovery.